Tower Gardens – Tottenham’s Garden Suburb

 - Tower Gardens - White Hart Lane Estate

 Tower Gardens in the White Hart Lane is our own ‘Garden City’ in Haringey.

-The Garden City Association was founded 1899 and Letchworth became the first British garden city with land purchased in 1903 by Association members.
+The Garden City Association was founded in 1899.
+Letchworth became the first British Garden City with land purchased in 1903 by Association members.
 This was followed by Welwyn Garden City in 1919.

-Before 1909 planning covered by local bye-laws only and was chaotic.
+Before 1909 planning was covered by local bye-laws only and was chaotic.

 Greenbelt and ‘zoning’ developed and wide avenues containing public and shopping spaces, including allotment gardens which helped to bridge the gap between town and country.

 - The £10,000 to purchase Tower Gardens donated by Samuel Montagu (Montagu Samuel) 1832-1911 – First Baron Swaythling.
 Liberal MP for Whitechapel.

 - He founded Montagu Samuel Bank in 1853 and the Federation of Synagogues.
 The donation tied to re-settlement of Jewish inhabitants of the East End.
 H. Samuel the jeweller was a cousin.

 - 1890 Housing of the Working Classes Act – new powers to create homes to relieve overcrowding in the inner cities